Porto Cervo Sardinia, Italy Travel Guide

 An outdoor amphitheater that occasionally hosts concerts, cultural events, and fashion shows, mainly during the summer.

-Held in August, this is A Luxury resort in sardinia's main religious festival, featuring a maritime procession of boats.
+Held during The month of august, this is A Luxury resort in sardinia's main religious festival, featuring a maritime procession of boats.

 Porto Cervo occasionally hosts jazz festivals or concerts during the summer season, adding to the cultural offerings.